 Our website is the place where we share tools and knowledge and announce news and arrangements.

 KLIKOVAND was founded in 2012.
 As of 2019, KLIKOVAND is a cooperation between 22 municipalities and 9 utility services.

 The day-to-day management of KLIKOVAND is on the leader of the secretariat, supported by an Executive Committee, which meets every quarter.
 The Task Force has an Advisory Panel, which meets biannually, to discuss and suggest adjustments of the strategy and direction of their work.
 The Advisory Panel consists of representatives for universities, state administration, industry organizations and other stakeholders within climate adaptation.

 The Regional Task Force for Climate Adaptation was established with the aim of supporting municipalities, water utility services and hospitals in their effort to move from plan to action within climate adaptation.

 - a travelling team which supports municipalities, water utility services and hospitals in developing competencies to act and in accelerating the realization of climate adaption projects

 - a knowledge centre, gathering the regional overview, collecting and providing knowledge, and

-- a platform for the creation of innovation and demo projects.
+- a platform for the creation of innovation and demonstration projects.

-KLIKOVAND also cooperate with several other stakeholders within climate adaptation, including the innovation network Vand i Byer > (Water in Urban Areas), the green transition network Gate 21 >, the Central Denmark Region >, and a number of knowledge institutions and companies.
+KLIKOVAND also cooperates with several other stakeholders within climate adaptation, including the innovation network Vand i Byer > (Water in Urban Areas), CALL Copenhagen >, the green transition network Gate 21 >, the Central Denmark Region >, and a number of knowledge institutions and companies.

 Climate adaptation in Denmark > is a portal from the Ministry of Environment.
 The portal presents the existing knowledge on climate change and climate change adaptation within a number of areas.